-Provision for zakat and withholding taxes is determined by the Group in accordance with the requirements of the General Authority of Zakat and Tax (GAZT) and is subject to change based on final assessments received from the GAZT.
+Provision for zakat and withholding taxes is determined by the Group in accordance with the requirements of the Zakat, Tax and Customs Authority (ZATCA) and is subject to change based on final assessments received from the ZATCA.
 The Group recognizes liabilities for any anticipated zakat and withholding tax based on management's best estimates of whether additional zakat/taxes will be due.
-The final outcome of any additional amount assessed by the GAZT is depending on the eventual outcome of the appeal process which the Group is entitled to.
+The final outcome of any additional amount assessed by the ZATCAis depending on the eventual outcome of the appeal process which the Group is entitled to.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences could impact the consolidated statement of profit or loss in the period in which such final determination is made.